namhyung/uftrace/doc/uftrace-record.md

  * "pmu-cache":  (cpu) cache-references and misses using Linux perf-event syscall
  * "pmu-branch": branch instructions and misses using Linux perf-event syscall

-The results are printed in comments like below.
+The results are printed as events (comments) like below.

     $ uftrace record -T a@read=proc/statm ./abc
     $ uftrace replay